kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22: January 28, 2017

+**Today's Progress**: Today I designed by Twitch App, and now I'm working in this app, and I watched two videos of React.

+**Thoughts:** Without thoughts today!.

 ### Day 21: January 27, 2017

 **Today's Progress**: More onde day with React, reading and learning the documentation.
 I've seeing concepts like arrow functions, classes, elements, components, JSX.
 And, wow!
 We need to take a break.